What is the cost of selling a house?

 Most of the time, online agents will set a flat fee, usually between £600 - £1,500, that’s either payable upfront or deferable for a set time frame.
 This could work out to be considerably cheaper than the commission model that many high street agents follow, however you may have to do more tasks yourself, such as arranging viewings and taking property pictures.
 Additionally, you will likely have to pay this fee regardless if you manage to sell your house or not, therefore you’re at risk of losing money if your house sale falls through.

 You’ll also have to factor in conveyancing fees when selling a house, as you’ll need a legal professional to help complete all the legal work that’s involved in selling your property.
 Your conveyancer will do everything from liaising with the buyer’s solicitor to filling out legal documents, paying off your existing mortgage and transferring funds on your completion date.
 The cost of legal fees for selling a house is usually deducted from the funds received from the buyer when you complete, and typically ranges from £500-£1,500.
-For further information about conveyancing costs, view our conveyancing fees guide, or to get a personalised conveyancing quote for your sale, use our online calculator.
+For further information about conveyancing costs, view our conveyancing fees guide.

 If you still have a mortgage on the property, you may have to pay a mortgage exit fee or an early repayment charge when you come to sell it.